khoa002/saas-contact-manager/README.md

    KLAVIYO_PUBLIC_KEY=[your_public_key_goes_here]
    KLAVIYO_API_TOKEN=[your_api_token_goes_here]
     ```
-4. Run `php artisan key:generate` to generate an app key
+5. Run `php artisan key:generate` to generate an app key
-5. Run `php artisan migrate` to migrate the database
+6. Run `php artisan migrate` to migrate the database
-6. If you don't already have a local server running, run `php artisan serve` and access your site locally at http://localhost:8000/
+7. If you don't already have a local server running, run `php artisan serve` and access your site locally at http://localhost:8000/
+8. You are now free explore the app.